uber-go/fx/README.md

 # UberFx Service Framework

-This framework is a flexable, modularized basis for building robust and performant services at Uber with the minimum amount of developer code.
+This framework is a flexible, modularized basis for building robust and performant services at Uber with the minimum amount of developer code.

 ## Concepts